New Jersey's Privacy Law Explained: What Businesses Need to Know

 Before we dive into how New Jersey’s privacy law is different from other state privacy laws, let’s quickly cover which businesses this law applies to.

-Unlike many other privacy laws in force today, SB 332 doesn’t have a revenue threshold.
+Unlike many other privacy laws in force today, the New Jersey Data Privacy Law (NJDPL) doesn’t have a revenue threshold.
 Rather, the law applies to companies that:

 • Do business in New Jersey (NJ) or target their products/services to NJ residents AND